csacanam/fanio/README.md

 - Pool strengthens with each trade
 - Fans have liquidity, but selling is costlier → encourages holding

+**Note**: This section describes the planned Uniswap v4 integration.
+Currently, the system focuses on the crowdfunding phase.

 ---

 ## 📊 Numerical Example